cloudfoundry/cf-deployment/README.md

 other than the history in CI.
 As `cf-deployment` matures, we'll address versioning.
 The configuration for our pipeline can be found [here](https://github.com/cloudfoundry/runtime-ci/pipelines/cf-deployment.yml).

-### Editorial Style Guide
-Please observe the following conventions when contributing to `cf-deployment`.
-We are likely to revert/reject commits and PRs which don't.
-In general, every line of `cf-deployment.yml` should be clear, necessary for a correctly functioning default deployment, and explicable.
-Maximizing the legibility and minimizing the size of `cf-deployment.yml` are high priorities.
-Features under development and optional extensions should be added/enabled via ops files.

-1. Don't use global properties.
-  1. To maximize the readability of properties that must be set on many jobs, create a clearly named YAML anchor at the first occurrence of the duplicate properties, then reference that anchor as necessary.
-  1. Duplication and the use of YAML anchors indicate properties which _should_ be provided/consumed by Releases using BOSH links, but aren't yet.
-1. Don't include any property in `cf-deployment.yml` which is not necessary for every user of the default configuration.
-  1. Don't include any property in `cf-deployment.yml` for which a usable default exists in the spec of the job's release.
-  1. Don't include properties in `cf-deployment.yml`
-  as targets for ops files.
-  Ops files can be used to add needed properties.
-1. Any nominally variable property value which can be safely hardcoded in `cf-deployment.yml` should be.
-Usernames, for example.
-1. Any property value
-which isn't necessary for every user of the default configuration to specify should be exposed via ops-files, not vars.
-1. Properties which must be set to reflect IaaS-sensitive contextual conditions, such as the relationship between networks and AZs, should assume GCP and be set appropriately for other IaaSs in an ops file.
-1. Ops files included in the `cf-deployment` repo should not overlap.
-That is, they should be order-independent, and not address the same properties.
-If this is not possible, their order must be documented.
-1. All credentials should be bosh-generatable.
-When adding new passwords, secrets, certs, CAs, and keys, add them to the `variables` section of the manifest.
-Use the existing variables as a guide for the details necessary to allow bosh to perform credential generation.
-When testing new credential properties, test with bosh-generated values.

 [cf-deployment-concourse-url]: https://runtime.ci.cf-app.com/teams/main/pipelines/cf-deployment
 [cf-release-url]: https://github.com/cloudfoundry/cf-release/tree/master/templates